 is a postdoctoral researcher on the Open Philology project.
 He received his PhD from Stanford University in 2018.
 Trained in Sinology, Chinese Studies, and Religious Studies, he has recently been working on the cultural pre-history of the Chinese Buddhist canon, as well as on the literature produced by Chinese Buddhists in the early period up to the fifth century C.E.
 In the Open Philology project, Rafal is preparing an edition and study of the *Sūrata-paripṛcchā (text 27 in the MRK), a hitherto largely unstudied sūtra surviving in one Tibetan and three Chinese translations.
-A short CV and publication list with links may be found here.
+A list of his publications with PDF access can be found here.

 is a PhD candidate for Open Philology.
 He studied Transcultural Studies in Heidelberg under the guidance of Prof. Michael Radich (MA 2018, with a thesis on a medieval Chinese Christian text), and Tibetan Studies in Hamburg with Prof. Dorji Wangchuk.
 His research project focuses on the composition of the Mahāratnakūṭa, its compiler Bodhiruci, and their relations with Empress Wu and the Zhou Dynasty.

 is a PhD student for Open Philology.
 She studied Sanskrit and Pāli language at Peking University (BA 2014), followed by an MA at the same university (2017), with a thesis on Kharoṣṭhī manuscripts unearthed at Niya.
 A list of her publications with PDF access to most can be found here.

 is the NLP & Digital Humanities consultant for Open Philology.
 She holds a PhD in Linguistics from Leiden University and is currently a British Academy Postdoctoral Research Fellow and a University Lecturer in Historical Linguistics at the University of Cambridge, UK.
 She has segmented and POS tagged the Annotated Corpus of Classical Tibetan (ACTib) and is designing and developing the Natural Language Processing tasks for the Open Philology project, including Information Retrieval, Semantic Textual Similarity, NER and Machine Translation.
 Her research interests include historical linguistics, comparative syntax and NLP/ Digital Humanities.
 She has worked on Celtic, Germanic and Tibeto-Burman languages in particular.